 - APP imaging can only be used with the Lp or NB_4.05 filters.
 The acquisition template has Lp as default filter. - The FoV with the APP is currently ~28x9" (using the L27 camera and the default FLM_27 field stop) due to an important angular shift caused by the APP wedge.
 Your strategy has to take this into account (use small offsets).
 Please provide Finding Charts that clearly take into account the FoV limitation imposed by the APP.
 On the detector the useful FoV spans from p1=[80,700] to p2=[1024,1024].
-This is conservative as the lower left corner isn't straight.
-When stripped down to 512x514 windowing the remaining FoV is :13.8x2.5" (2.35" on the left and 2.65" on the right).
-We then have P1=[0,425] and p2=[512,512]. - Since the concept of the APP is to enhance the contrast on one side of the PSF, the instrument has to be rotated to the appropriate angle where the eventual companion is expected. - If used with pupil tracking (i.e. for Angular Differential Imaging (ADI)), the APP is affected by the same drift problem mentioned in Section 7.3.1.
-The initial position angle (PA) has to be estimated for a given LST so that it accounts for the filed rotation with respect to the APP PSF pattern. - It is recommended to use rather bright stars but not too bright because the APP is located in the same wheel as the ND_Long filter.
+This is conservative as the lower left corner is not straight.
+When stripped down to 512x514 windowing the remaining FoV is 13.8"x2.5" (2.35" on the left and 2.65" on the right).
+We then have p1=[0,425] and p2=[512,512]. - Since the concept of the APP is to enhance the contrast on one side of the PSF, the instrument has to be rotated to the appropriate angle where the eventual companion is expected. - If used with pupil tracking (i.e. for Angular Differential Imaging (ADI)) the initial position angle (PA) has to be estimated for a given LST so that it accounts for the field rotation with respect to the APP PSF pattern. - It is recommended to use rather bright stars but not too bright because the APP is located in the same wheel as the ND_Long filter.
 (2.5<L<7) and a L~2 star will saturate the detector with the minimum DIT of 0.175s (Uncorr/HD/FullFrame) under nominal conditions. - The APP imaging finding chart must clearly show the field orientation (North-East vectors) and the position angle (at the meridian) of the candidate companion (if any) versus the APP PSF pattern (good hemisphere always on the right of the detector).
-For pupil tracking OBs, please refer to the Pupil Tracking field orientation issues explained in section 7.3.1. - Photometric standard stars will not be taken in Service Mode (even for CLR conditions) unless OBs are provided by the users using this same template (P87 Calibration Plan). - No imaging flats will be be taken in Service Mode (even for CLR conditions) unless the users specify it in their ReadMe file (P87 Calibration Plan).
+For pupil tracking OBs, please refer to the Pupil Tracking field orientation issues explained in section 7.3.1. - Photometric standard stars will not be taken in Service Mode (even for CLR conditions) unless OBs are provided by the users using this same template (see the P89 Calibration Plan). - No imaging flats will be taken in Service Mode (even for CLR conditions) unless the users specify it in their ReadMe file (P89 Calibration Plan).